Underground cable relocations

 Progress update and next steps

 The ducting works are expected to be complete by 30 April 2026.
-Wellington Electricity will then begin digging a series of individual access pits along the route, so that the news cables can be fed through them.
+Wellington Electricity will then begin digging a series of individual access pits (called joint bays) along the route, so that the news cables can be fed through them.
+The ducts needed to be in place before cable hauling could begin, and these jobs could not be performed at the same time.

 What to expect